Burmese chronicles: Arakan

-Though Arakanese chronicles may have been written circa the 14th century, the earliest extant manuscripts date only from the 18th century.
 Most of Mrauk-U's historical works did not survive the burning of the royal library by the Konbaung forces in 1785.
 Only portions escaped the indiscriminate destruction.
 An Arakanese monk tried to salvage the wreckage as much as he could by promptly compiling the Dhanyawaddy Yazawin.
 He completed it in 1788 but the chronicle may not be as reliable as it is "a third-hand piece of work".
 Colonial period scholars had to piece together the extant portions of Maha Razawin (148 angas or 1776 palm-leaves), Do We's Rakhine Razawin (48 angas / 576 leaves), Saya Mi's Maha Razawin (24 angas / 288 leaves).
 In the late 20th century, historian San Tha Aung could confirm only eight of the supposed 48 historical works of Arakanese history.
 Even of the extant eight, he was unsure of the reliability of the information prior to 1000 CE.

 All Arakanese Arakanese chronicles remain untranslated into English.
 It means the Arakanese accounts have not been open to (non-Burmese reading) international scholars.
 According to historian Michael Charney, the Arakanese accounts need to be checked since "the references to Arakan in the chronicles of Arakan’s neighbors, such as Pegu, Ayudhya, and Ava are on the whole biased or ill-informed."
+Like other Burmese chronicles, Arakanese chronicles linked their kings to the Buddha and Buddhist mythology.
+The surviving chronicles were written to legitimize the right of Arakan to independent rule, and by doing so greatly exagerrated the duration of Arakanese presence in the region, even though Arakanese began migrating into Arakan around the ninth century, and gained control of the region by the 11th century.
+For instance, the Dhanyawaddy Ayedawbon presents Arakans an independent kingdom for at least three millenia.